Interplanetary contamination: The Moon

+As a testbed

 The Moon has been suggested as a testbed for new technology to protect sites in the Solar System, and astronauts, from forward and back contamination.
 Currently, the Moon has no contamination restrictions because it is considered to be "not of interest" for prebiotic chemistry and origins of life.
 Analysis of the contamination left by the Apollo program astronauts could also yield useful ground truth for planetary protection models.

 Non-contaminating exploration methods

 One of the most reliable ways to reduce the risk of forward and back contamination during visits to extraterrestrial bodies is to use only robotic spacecraft.
 Humans in close orbit around the target planet could control equipment on the surface in real time via telepresence, so bringing many of the benefits of a surface mission, without its associated increased forward and back contamination risks.

 Back contamination issues

 Since the Moon is now generally considered to be free from life, the most likely source of contamination would be from Mars during either a Mars sample-return mission or as a result of a crewed mission to Mars.
 The possibility of new human pathogens, or environmental disruption due to back contamination, is considered to be of extremely low probability but cannot yet be ruled out.

-There are no immediate plans for a Mars sample-return, but it remains a high priority for NASA and the ESA because of its great potential biological and geological interest.
+NASA and ESA are actively developing a Mars Sample Return Program to return samples collected by the Perseverance Rover to Earth.
 The European Space Foundation report cites many advantages of a Mars sample-return.
 In particular, it would permit extensive analyses on Earth, without the size and weight constraints for instruments sent to Mars on rovers.
 These analyses could also be carried out without the communication delays for experiments carried out by Martian rovers.
 It would also make it possible to repeat experiments in multiple laboratories with different instruments to confirm key results.

 Carl Sagan was first to publicise back contamination issues that might follow from a Mars sample-return.
 In Cosmic Connection (1973) he wrote:

 Later in Cosmos (1980) Carl Sagan wrote:

 NASA and ESA views are similar.
 The findings were that with present-day technology, Martian samples can be safely returned to Earth provided the right precautions are taken.